Home / Coffee Knowledge / Best espresso grinders for home – the XL test

 Already tested:

-Gastro-Mill or higher priced
+Commercial grinder or higher priced

-We'll also look at these commercial espresso grinders at a later date.
-For now, we've decided to focus on grinders in the price range up to €1,000 and include the results of two grinders in the higher price range as a reference.
+We will also look at these commercial espresso grinders at a later date.
+For now, we have decided to focus on grinders in the price range up to 1000 Euros and include the results of two grinders as a reference from the higher price range.

 • Lagom P64